 Yes.
 In RI an injured victim must establish that an alleged tortfeasor was negligent and such negligence caused the plaintiff damages.
 The personal injury claimant must also establish that the alleged negligent party or corporation owed the injured victim a duty of due care.

-what happens is if an injured victim was partially at fault for an accident in Rhode Island?
+What happens is if an injured victim was partially at fault for an accident?

 What is a subsequent remedial measure and can they be used to establish negligence in Rhode Island?